 Module leader: Dr Luca Rubini

-This module builds on the foundational module taking place in the first Semester.
+This module builds up on the foundational module taking place in the first semester.
 It therefore presupposes knowledge of the legal and policy issues analysed in that context.
-From there, it is proposed to analyse selected and more advanced issues of international trade law and policy.
+From there, it analyses selected and more advanced issues of international trade law and policy.

-The seminar will require serious pre-class reading, preparation and thinking on the part of the students, in order to have a fruitful discussion in class.
+It will be heavily based on a seminarial approach requiring serious pre-class reading, preparation and thinking on the part of the students, in order to have a fruitful discussion in class.
 Students will be required to present in class research commitments given to them.
 It will further explore the use of alternative techniques of learning such as ‘moot’ court competitions or ‘moot’ trade negotiations.
-Given its advanced nature, there is the possibility of utilising specialised guest speakers for some sessions.
+Given its advanced nature, the possibility of resorting to specialised guest speakers for few sessions will be explored.